When to visit the vet?

 BASICS/CAUSES:

 One of the most common causes of glucosuria in dogs is diabetes mellitus.
-In this metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+With this metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorder, the body either does not produce enough insulininsulin is a hormone produced by the pancreas.
 It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus. or the cells do not respond properly to insulininsulin is a hormone produced by the pancreas.
 It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus., leading to elevated blood sugar levels.
-When blood sugar levels rise above a certain threshold, the kidney can no longer reabsorb all of the glucoseGlucose is a simple sugar and the body's main source of energy.
+When blood sugar rises above a certain threshold, the kidneys can no longer reabsorb all the glucoseGlucose is a simple sugar and the body's main source of energy.
 The concentration of glucose in the blood is regulated to meet the energy needs of the cells., and it is excreted in the urine.

 The most important facts at a glance